-50 years: Israeli occupation longest in modern history
+The Naksa: How Israel occupied the whole of Palestine in 1967

 Palestine: Fifty years of military occupation, land theft, and settler colonialism

-Despite the war being between Arab countries and Israel, those who have lost the most are the Palestinians, who are marking 50 years of Israeli military occupation this June.
+Despite the war being between Arab countries and Israel, those who have lost the most are the Palestinians, who are marking 51 years of Israeli military occupation.
 The occupation is the longest in modern history.

 Between June 25-27, Israel illegally annexed East Jerusalem and various parts of the West Bank, declaring them part of the state of Israel, in a move never recognised by the international community.